jahnviipatell/SEI-Project-Four/README.md

 - Once the user has signed up they are able to login and take the personality test.
 <img width="1436" alt="Screenshot 2021-05-11 at 16 12 06" src="https://user-images.githubusercontent.com/78035012/118381632-a4fac180-b5e4-11eb-97ed-580ed2d18cb3.png">
--When the user picks a number and clicks on the → to proceed to the next question the handleAnswer function will post an answer entry to the answer database.
+- When the user picks a number and clicks on the → to proceed to the next question the handleAnswer function will post an answer entry to the answer database.

 ```
  const handleSubmit = async () => {
     console.log('set results here')